-How to get rid of dark circles and reduce puffy eyes
+How can ashwagandha get rid of dark circles and reduce puffy eyes?

 There are so many things that can cause dark circles and puffy bags to appear under your eyes; from dehydration and water retention, to late nights, excessive consumption of salty foods or alcohol, and even over-sleeping.
 As we age, our proclivity for developing bags and dark circles only increases as the skin around our eyes loses its elasticity.

 So how to get rid of dark circles under the eyes?
 If you want to banish puffy bags under your eyes and make your eyes look younger, there are a number of things you can do.
 Treatment for dark circles can range from lifestyle hacks and specialised products and devices designed to treat the area around your eyes, to cleaning up your diet and taking the right supplements to keep your body in balance.

 Here are some of our favourite under eye treatments:

 1. Get more sleep and reduce puffy eyes with ashwagandha

 The obvious answer: make sure you are getting between seven and nine hours of good quality sleep per night.
 When we’re in REM (deep) sleep, our eyes are subconsciously microblinking, helping to “return the retained fluid that can accumulate during a given day back into the body”.
 This, in turn, results in our eye area looking less puffy and smoother come morning.
 If you can sleep on your back with your head raised a little, fluid drainage potential will be at its best.

 Not only does a good night’s sleep help to keep your body and brain healthy, keep your immune system strong and stop you reaching for the offending high-carb salty snacks (that can contribute to the development of puffy bags and dark circles), but sleeping well will - fairly obviously - help you to look more rested and reduce the appearance of dark circles.